Quilting Tools Include Tobacco for Pouncing

 A few ways to improve your quarter inch seam skills is to approach any quilt block using the unit method to piece...stitch small pieces into larger groups one square or strip at a time.

-Here are a few features to look for in a sewing machine that is to be used mainly for joining pieces of fabric with a quarter inch seam or its main use will be for quilting:
+Here are a few features to look for in a sewing machine that is

 I classify it with other essential quilting tools as it allows you to preview your entire quilt as you progress.